 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

-Enjoy the wonderful Italy and its Southern Tuscany Region!.
+Enjoy the wonderful Italian Southern Tuscany Region!.
 Delight yourself in Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture).
 From there, with a Rental Car, leap up to Southern Tuscany (boasting the most captivating countryside and vineyards that produce Tuscany's mightiest red wines in cities like: Montepulciano, San Gimignano, Pienza and Volterra).
 Drive back to Florence for one last night stay, before returning home.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

 The city of Florence sits nestled among the rolling Tuscan hills, with an unmistakable skyline dominated by the fabulous Duomo.
 With so much Renaissance art and culture, shopping opportunities, and incredible culinary delights, you will be spoiled for choices in what to do and see in this exciting capital city of Tuscany.
 Florence's museums, palaces, and churches house some of the greatest artistic treasures in the world.